tonymamo/getpackup/src/pages/blog/2022-02-23-what-does-ultra-light-mean-and-do-you-need-it.md

 If you’re going car camping, you definitely don’t need ultralight gear.
 Embrace the opportunity to bring silly, heavy, cheap equipment when you can!
 There’s nothing like frying a fish in a cast iron pan outside.

 There are middle options, too.
-For example, the MassDrop x Granite Gear Crown x60 pack isn’t thought of as “ultralight,” but it’s much lighter than a traditional 60-liter pack.
+For example, the [MassDrop x Granite Gear Crown x60 pack](https://sectionhiker.com/massdrop-granite-gear-x60-backpack-review/) isn’t thought of as “ultralight,” but it’s much lighter than a traditional 60L pack.
 (I use it for nearly every trip, and I love it.)

 Keep in mind: no one needs ultralight gear to have a good time.
 Check out photos of old-school backpackers from the ‘70s.
 They all carried gigantic, heavy canvas packs with external metal frames.
 And they had a great time!